owendirk/finextrades/README.md

 adhere to bitfinex rate limits of 10000 trades at a time.
 <img width="1492" height="684" alt="image" src="https://github.com/user-attachments/assets/79bf6611-a1a9-474f-a249-0c3ce60974db" />

-to run:
-python finextrades.py in terminal
+to run the script in terminal: python finextrades.py